AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.5/ex3.md

 ![Adobe Experience Platform Data Collection Setup](./images/hook5.png)

-You've now configured the Server Side Forwarding of Web SDK/XDM payloads to an external custom webhook.
+You've now configured the server side Event Forwarding of Web SDK/XDM payloads to an external custom webhook.
 In the next exercises, you'll configure a similar approach, and you'll be sending that same data towards Google and AWS environments.

 Next Step: [2.5.4 Create and configure a Google Cloud Function](./ex4.md)